tstackhouse/stylish-telegram/README.md

 # Stylish Telegram
-Some useful css overrides for telegram web to make it look more like the desktop clients and not waste screen real estate.
+Some useful css overrides for [Telegram](http://www.telegram.org)'s web client to make it look more like the desktop clients and not waste screen real estate.

 ## Usage